mlaursen/react-md/packages/documentation/components/Demos/Dialog/AlertDialogsAndModals.md

-An alert dialog variant should be used when assestive technologies should immediately bring the user's attention to the dialog.
+An alert dialog variant should be used when assistive technologies should immediately bring the user's attention to the dialog.
 This pattern is normally used for confirmation dialogs.
 To create an alert dialog, the only change required is to add a new prop: `role="alertdialog"`.